bot666clank/bot666clank/README.md

 Lately I’ve been especially interested in operating systems, compilers, and concurrency.
 I like digging into how things actually work under the hood, whether that’s memory management, scheduling, or just understanding why something is slow and how to fix it.
 I tend to gravitate toward problems where I can get into the details and build something that’s both efficient and reliable.

-Technical Toolkit
-C, C++, Rust, Go, Python, Java, SQL, JavaScript/TypeScript Linux, multithreading, concurrency
+Technical Toolkit: C, C++, Rust, Go, Python, Java, SQL, JavaScript/TypeScript, Linux, multithreading, concurrency, GDB, Valgrind, AWS, Azure, Databricks, MySQL
-GDB, Valgrind
-AWS, Azure, Databricks, MySQL

-Relevant Coursework
-Operating Systems
-Concurrent Programming
-Compilers
-Systems Performance
+Relevant Coursework: Operating Systems, Concurrent Programming, Compiler Design, Systems Performance, Intro to High Performance Computing

 What I’m working on
 Right now I’m building a few projects focused on systems and low-level programming.
 I’ll include a table below with links and details as I keep adding to them.